thisen-c/aws-security-scanner/README.md

 - `boto3` installed (`pip install boto3`)
 - AWS CLI configured with credentials (`aws configure`)

 **IAM Permissions needed:** This tool only needs read access.
-It was built and tested using an IAM user with `AmazonS3ReadOnlyAccess` and `IAMReadOnlyAccess` attached — deliberately scoped down following least-privilege, since the scanner only needs to read configurations, not modify anything.
+It was built and tested using an IAM user with `AmazonS3ReadOnlyAccess` and `IAMReadOnlyAccess` attached, deliberately scoped down following least-privilege, since the scanner only needs to read configurations, not modify anything.

 **Run it:**
 ```bash